1000-976-Great Vocals

 Writer/Composer: George Gershwin (1935)

-If ever pure genius was stifled by ongoing social restrictions and racial attitudes in America, it was done to this child prodigy, Nina Simone.
+If ever pure genius was stifled by ongoing social restrictions and racial attitudes in America, it was done to Nina as a child prodigy.
 However, it did not stop her.
-Trained, beginning at age three, she learned Classical piano, eventually Bach, as well as Gospel and Blues, but the cultural system was not on her side.
-She found her niche by the mid-1950s, becoming one of the most important and respected Jazz / Blues singers for at least 30 years, achieving legendary status.
-This probably is her signature song, her biggest hit, and a Jazz / Blues standard.
-Her mezzo-soprano voice she describes was “like gravel, sometimes I sounded like coffee and cream.”
+Trained, beginning at age three, she learned Classical piano, including Bach, as well as Gospel and Blues, but the cultural system was not on her side.
+She found her niche by the mid-1950s, becoming one of the most important, respected Jazz / Blues singers for at least 30 years, achieving legendary status.
+This is her signature song, her biggest hit, and a Jazz / Blues standard.
+She describes her mezzo-soprano voice as like gravel, “Sometimes I sounded like coffee and cream.”
 At any rate her rare, course, grainy style always played well to legions of Jazz fans, as this is one of her greatest vocal performances…Melancholy and Contemplative!

 Link # 1 Original recording 1959.
 Link # 2 Live on Ed Sullivan Show 1960.